John Brunt: Military career

 Brunt joined the British Army when he left school, training as a private soldier with the Queen's Own Royal West Kent Regiment in 1941, during the Second World War.
 He received a commission as a second lieutenant on 2 January 1943, and was posted to North Africa.
 Although he was commissioned in the Sherwood Foresters, he never served with them, instead being posted to the 6th Battalion, Lincolnshire Regiment (6th Lincolns), a Territorial Army (TA) unit, having become friendly with Captain Alan Money, an officer in the Lincolns, on the boat to North Africa.
 The battalion was part of the 138th Infantry Brigade of the 46th Infantry Division.
 The division was then commanded by Major General John Hawkesworth.

 On 9 September 1943, Brunt's battalion landed at Salerno as part of the Allied invasion of Italy and Brunt, now a lieutenant, was given command of No.9 Platoon in 'A' Company.
-The unit subsequently moved south-east to establish a base in a farm near the river Asa.
+The unit subsequently moved south-east to establish a base on a farm near the river Asa.